 My WGSS major and involvement with the REGSS Department at UWEC gave me many new opportunities for advocacy work and the ability to be part of a vibrant community.
 I was able to work for the Intersectional Women’s Center as an intern and work-study student, be involved with a feminist group called Women Uniting and Fighting, and learn how to think critically from a feminist perspective.
 I know that I will be able to succeed in graduate school and the workforce with the training and support I received from the REGSS Department, and I am excited for the plethora of job opportunities a WGSS background will provide for me.

-Typical positions held by Women's, Gender, and Sexuality studies graduates include those in social work, community advocacy, governmental and non-profit agencies, health care education, editing and writing for women’s publications, small business ownerships, advanced degrees in WGSS, community outreach programs and other programs requiring experience working with diverse and marginalized populations.
+Typical positions held by race, ethnicity, gender, and sexuality studies graduates include those in social work, community advocacy, governmental and non-profit agencies, health care education, editing and writing for women’s publications, small business ownerships, advanced degrees in REGSS, community outreach programs and other programs requiring experience working with diverse and marginalized populations.
 Find recent alumni in places like:

 - Sexual assault crisis centers

 - Health clinic coordinator